 To do a full credit and income-qualified refinance after bankruptcy, there are mandatory waiting period requirements.
-Here is the waiting period to refinance after bankruptcy: FHA loans require a two-year waiting period after the Chapter 7 Bankruptcy discharged date.
-VA requires a two-year waiting period after the Chapter 7 Bankruptcy discharged date.
+Here is the waiting period to refinance after bankruptcy: FHA loans require a two-year waiting period after the Chapter 7 Bankruptcy discharge date.
+VA requires a two-year waiting period after the Chapter 7 Bankruptcy discharge date.
 USDA loans require a three-year waiting period.
 Fannie Mae and Freddie Mac require a four-year waiting period to refinance after the bankruptcy discharge date.
 NON-QM loans have no waiting period requirements.

 FHA and VA Manual Underwriting During Chapter 13 Bankruptcy Repayment Plan

 VA and FHA allow borrowers to refinance during a Chapter 13 Bankruptcy repayment plan with trustee approval but needs to be a manual underwrite.
 There is no waiting period after a Chapter 13 Bankruptcy discharge date on VA and FHA loans.
 Any VA and/or FHA loans with less than 2 years or less after Chapter 13 Bankruptcy discharged date seasoning needs to be manually underwritten.

 Loan To Value Cash-Out Refinance Mortgage Guidelines

 The following are loan-to-value requirements when it comes to cash-out refinance mortgage: